ecommpro/custom-currency/README.md

 - Create as many coins as you need.
 - Enables, disables or eliminates coins.
 - Give them a code, a name in the singular and in the plural.
-- Specifies the precision in decimals, ideal for cryptocurrency.
+- Set the precision in decimals, ideal for cryptocurrency.
-- Specify the position (before or after the price).
+- Set the symbol position (before or after the price).
-- Manage the symbol as text, emoji or image.
+- Manage the currency symbol as text, emoji or image.

 ### Module Guide